ankiano/resource-naming-guide/docs/source/index.rst

 Homonymy, polysemy, and false cognates
 ===========

-| Sometimes, the same word can refer to different resources: 'bank' can mean a financial institution or the edge of a river.
+| Sometimes, the same word can refer to different resources: ``bank`` can mean a financial institution or the edge of a river.
-| When two words have the same spelling but different meanings, they are called homographs; if they are also pronounced the same way, they are homonyms.
+| When two words have the same spelling but different meanings, they are called `homographs`.
+| If they are also pronounced the same way, they are `homonyms`.
-| When different meanings of homographs are related, it's called polysemy.
+| When different meanings of homographs are related, it's called `polysemy`.

 | Resources with homonymous and polysemous names are sometimes incorrectly identified, especially by automated processes that cannot use common sense or context.
 | When a word in one language has a different meaning and refers to different resources in another language, it can be funny or catastrophically harmful.